simplex-chat/simplex-chat/README.md

 $ dog-food -d my-chat.db
 ```

-If you deployed your own SMP server you can set the client to use it via `-s` option:
+If you deployed your own SMP server(s) you can set the client to use it via `-s` option:

 ```shell
 $ dog-food -s smp.example.com:5223#KXNE1m2E1m0lm92WGKet9CL6+lO742Vy5G6nsrkvgs8=